neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 # What frightened me before I took the plunge

-As I said earliier, towards the end of my PhD I was already feeling that academia was perhaps not entirely for me.
+As I said earlier, towards the end of my PhD I was already feeling that academia was perhaps not entirely for me.
 I was basically only reluctant to leave academia because I felt a failure.
 I spoke to my supervisor, Ian Gent, and he said something to me (which I will attempt to quote) that flipped my thinking and let me leave with my head held high:

 > You can have a good academic career.
 Just because you can have an academic career doesn't mean you have to do it.
 >-- Ian Gent